yiisoft/validator/README.md

 new Number(asInteger: true, max: 100, skipOnEmptyCallback: new SkipOnNull());
 ```

-Note that in this case `skipOnEmpty` will be automatically set to `true`, so no need to do it manually.
+Note that in this case `skipOnEmpty` will be automatically set to `true`, so there is no need to do it manually.

 For even more customization you can use own class implementing `__invoke()` magic method: